Skip to main content

 Paul Nehlen, the anti-Semitic white nationalist running a dead-in-the-water campaign to take the seat in Congress currently held by Speaker of the House Paul Ryan, has been hemorrhaging what’s left of his campaign funds, and they’ve been going to his wife and next-door neighbor.
 Former campaign staffers have alleged to Right Wing Watch that the campaign is indebted to former workers and owes an ad placement company money for TV spots.

 Nehlen’s anti-Semitism has tainted his campaign in a seemingly irreversible way.
 A campaign email sent by Nehlen’s campaign on Easter this year included a link to “Marching to Zion,” which is a film that essentially argues that modern Jewish people are not protected by God.
-As the Anti-Defamation League wrote in 2014:
+As the Anti-Defamation League wrote in 2014(link is external):

 [T]he documentary’s promotional materials describe the film as covering a number of anti-Jewish themes, ranging from claims that “Judaism’s Messiah” is the Antichrist, to the “blasphemous teachings of the Talmud and Kabbalah,” to “scriptural evidence that the Jews are no longer God’s chosen people.”